Agros – Lagoudera – Madhari – Agros

 …and, very shortly after this, you will see a stretch of dry stone wall terracing to your left.

 Ahead of you at this point look out out for a broken signpost (just a wooden stake jutting from the ground).
 Follow the path towards the post.[GPS: 34.932043N, 33.012231E] As you pass it, keep the wooden post to your left, and follow the path as it zig-zags down on the right hand side of the ridge.

 This path – a trifle overgrown/underused in places when we last walked it – zigzags quite steeply down the hillside until, at 40 minutes, you reach a wide track.
 Turn left here…

 …and start walking along this track as it gently descends and heads broadly northwards.
+Ignore all tracks off to both left and right.
 This is now easy contour walking and you will start to see some of the lovely views in store, with the Kyrenia mountains in the far distance while the villages of Polystypos and Livadia nestle in the valley below and to your right.

 Notice the roadside shrine to Saint Onouphrios, a hermit whose abundant body hair kept him warm while he lived his ascetic life in the desert.

 At the very start of the Lagoudera road you will see an earth track to the left.
 Follow this for a few yards and then turn right onto the path indicated to the right.